sherbahadurpun/sherbahadurpun/README.md

 <img width="100%" src="https://raw.githubusercontent.com/sherbahadurpun/sherbahadurpun/main/github-header-image.png" alt="my banner">

 I'm Sher Bahadur Pun.
-I'm a self-taught front-end developer from Nepal.
+I'm a self-taught front-end developer.
 The Internet and web development are my passion and I believe in helping people with my abilities and knowledge.
 I have been learning these things for the last two years, and it feels like learning is a part of my life now.
 And, I also have a YouTube channel "CodeWithSher" where I upload coding tips, tricks, and tutorials.

 ## 💫 Liitle Bit More About Me
 <p>🌱 I'm currently learning Node.js and Express.js</p>